jkson5/jkson_fcc_mod/README.md

 **This mod NOT compatible with Mavic 2!
 Only Mavic PRO/Platinum (1.04.0300 and lower) and Phantom4Pv2(1.00.22.00) confirmed.**

+For Mavic-2 and Mavic Pro/Platinum (1.04.0400 and higher), you need jkson_advanced_mod (beta).
+My telegram messenger @jkson5

 ## How to install (Windows)

 1) [Please download this repo](https://github.com/jkson5/jkson_fcc_mod/archive/master.zip) and unzip it somewhere.